 You can write this report anywhere: email, digital notebook, Word doc, bullet journal, whatever works for you.

 You'll need the following headings:

-Work through your template section by section in this order:
+Work through your report section by section in this order:

 Planned and done